Alers History, Family Crest & Coats of Arms

 Early History of the Alers family

-Another 122 words (9 lines of text) covering the years 1354, 1424, and 1680 are included under the topic Early Alers History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alers research.
+Another 77 words (6 lines of text) covering the years 1354, 1424, 1680, 1690 and 1730 are included under the topic Early Alers History in all our PDF Extended History products and printed products wherever possible.

 Alers Spelling Variations